clklg/league/README.md

 https://developer.riotgames.com/

-Sign in with a Riot Games account.
-Riot automatically creates a Developer Portal account and provides a **development API key** for prototyping.

 Development keys are temporary and deactivate every 24 hours, so a fresh key may be required whenever Notebook 01 is rerun.

-Do not commit the key to GitHub or place it directly inside the notebook.

 ### 4. Create a `.env` file